Applying the policy

 For further guidance on the commercial exploitation of research, please consult Oxford University Innovation.

 3.5 Researchers will preserve and provide appropriate access to their research data supporting outputs after the end of their project for as long as it has continuing value, in accordance with legal and funder requirements and paying due regard to discipline norms and cost.
-Notwithstanding, the minimum retention period for research data and records is three years after publication or public release of the work of the research.
+Notwithstanding, the minimum retention period for research data and records is either three years after publication or public release of the work of the research, or completion if the work is unreleased, or that specified in the contract/grant agreement related to the work, whichever is longest.

 This topic is covered in detail in the Post-project data preservation and Sharing data sections of this site.

-3.6 Researchers should strongly consider depositing their data supporting outputs in an appropriate data repository along with sufficient descriptive metadata (a data record) to ensure that it can be found and understood.
-Where data is deposited somewhere other than the University’s institutional data repository (the Oxford Research Archive for Data, or ORA-Data), a data record should also be created in ORA-Data which describes and points to the data.
+3.6 Researchers are expected to deposit their data supporting outputs in an appropriate data repository and provide sufficient information (such as a data availability statement and metadata record) to ensure that it can be found, understood, and cited.
+Where data is deposited somewhere other than the University’s institutional repository (the Oxford Research Archive, or ORA), a metadata record should also be created in ORA which describes and points to the data.
+External repositories, where used, should support the use of Open Researcher and Contributor IDs (ORCIDs) and Digital Object Identifiers (DOIs).

-Further information about data repositories (also known as archives), including ORA-Data, can be found in the Post-project data preservation section of this site.
+Further information about data repositories (also known as archives), including ORA, can be found in the Post-project data preservation section of this site.

-3.7 Researchers are responsible for agreeing arrangements (with their Head of Department or nominee) as to where their research data will be stored and who will have access to this after they leave (or retire from) the University.
+3.7 Researchers are responsible for informing their Head of Department (or nominee) where their research data will be stored and who will have access to it after they leave (or retire from) the University.
 The researcher’s department or faculty reserves the right to retain a copy of the data for an appropriate period to ensure compliance with any legal or regulatory responsibilities, and/or research grant or contractual requirements.

 Departmental processes and policies vary, so please consult your Head of Department for further information.
 Research Data Oxford is happy to provide general guidance.